 This commingling of Antonioni’s Blow Up, Coppola’s The Conversation and Kennedy at Chappaquiddick will always be among his most powerful films, from its jokey film-with-a-film opening to its stark and unforgettable finish – no one else could have made this radical conspiracy thriller – and it features John Travolta’s very best performance on-screen (even Tarantino says so).

 3. Dressed to Kill (1980)

-A witty hommage to Psycho, this is much more indebted to Antonioni than the master of suspense though the use of multiple split screens to represent the fragmentation of the murderer’s mind and the double and triple roles being played.
+A witty hommage to Psycho, this is much more indebted to Antonioni than the master of suspense, though the use of multiple split screens to represent the fragmentation of the murderer’s mind and the double and triple roles being played could only really come from this filmmaker.
 Angie Dickinson is the housewife with a loving son trapped in a loveless marriage, Michael Caine is her shrink who comes to believe one of his patients may be a murderer and Nancy Allen is a sex tough as nails sex worker trying to solve a particularly brutal murder.
 From its stylish ten minute museum sequence, told entirely without words, to it troubling juxtaposition of sex and violence

 4. Carrie (1976)

 De Palma’s depiction of the pressures on high school kids, from the paperback bestseller by Stephen King, proved to be a breakthrough hit and is still one of the best film adaptations of the writer’s work.
 Sissy Spaceck is enormously affecting as the troubled and much-wronged teenager while Piper Laurie has a great time as the parent from hell.